-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 “We’ve really worked hard to get this settled as quickly as possible,” Christy said.

-In fact, both Blanken and Collins both received a personal property settlement check in November; roughly a year and a half after the incident.
-Collins received $24,460.89.
-And Blanken $22,558.67.
+In fact, both Blanken and Collins received a personal property settlement check in November, roughly a year and a half after the incident.
+Collins received $24,460.89; Blanken got $22,558.67.

 Both said that’s only a small portion of making them whole.